Miguel Vargas Player Props: Dodgers vs. White Sox

 Miguel Vargas At The Plate

-- Vargas is hitting .225 with 14 doubles, three triples, six home runs and 30 walks.
+- Vargas has 14 doubles, three triples, six home runs and 30 walks while batting .227.

-- In 55.7% of his 61 games this season, Vargas has picked up at least one hit.
-He's also had nine multi-hit games.

-- He has hit a long ball in six games this season (9.8%), leaving the park in 2.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.